 Fifty eight percent of Poles are pessimistic about recent developments in their country and 64 percent have a negative view of the economic situation, the Kantar pollster revealed on Wednesday in a survey.

-The Labour Market Index (WRP), which predicts future changes in the level of unemployment in Poland, inched down in October, for the first time in six months, the Bureau for Investments and Economic Cycles (BIEC) said on Thursday.
+The Labour Market Index (WRP), which predicts future changes in the level of unemployment in Poland, fell by 0.7 points to 67.5 points in March, the Bureau for Investments and Economic Cycles (BIEC) said on Tuesday.